minima-global/minidocs/docs/about/getinvolved.md

 Start by [running your own Minima node](/docs/runanode/get_started)!

-You will get a non-custodial, native Minima wallet; a suite of of default MiniDapps to start using; and direct access to the blockchain.
+You will get a non-custodial native Minima wallet; a suite of of default MiniDapps to start using; and direct access to the blockchain.

 Once up and running, you can participate by interacting in the community, and using the social MiniDapps like Chatter.
 Simply [set up your profile](/docs/userguides/usingmaxima/yourprofile) and then [share your contact address](/docs/userguides/usingmaxima/managingcontacts) with other users.